 In addition, the overhead press will work a variety of stabilizer muscles include the core, upper traps, and many more!

 What's the difference between an overhead press and military press?

 The overhead press and military press are both barbell pressing exercises, however, there’s a tiny and subtle difference when referring to each with their respective definitions.
 The military press will entail positioning the feet close together, while the overhead press has a wider stance.

 Can beginners overhead press with a barbell?

-Yes, but it’s a good idea to utilize a coach.
+Yes, but it’s a good idea to consult a coach or trainer.
 Of all the barbell compound movements, the overhead press can be slightly more complicated to nail perfectly when beginning barbell training, so the use of a coach can be a great tool to ensure technical proficiency.

-The list of benefits that come with the overhead press will be individual per different athletes, but a few of the bigger benefits that come along with performing overhead presses with a barbell include:
+The list of benefits that come with the overhead press will be individual per different athletes.
+Still, a few of the bigger benefits that come along with performing overhead presses with a barbell include:

 - Carryover to strength sports and traditional sports.